 Toast Muffins En Masse

-Try adapting one of these eggs Benedict recipes to use the muffin tin and blender hacks and maybe you will make it a Monday thing after all…
+Try adapting one of these eggs Benedict recipes to use one or more of the above hacks and maybe you will make it a Monday thing after all…

 Ham, hollandaise, English muffins, and poached eggs—because sometimes there’s no sense in messing with perfection.
 A touch of paprika or chives helps perk up the plate.
 Get our Classic Eggs Benedict recipe.